yccheok/bug-131284662/README.md

 In API 28, `EditText` will yield incorrect line spacing behavior, when dealing with non-English Unicode.

+Same problem occurs regardless on whether you are using `androidx.appcompat.widget.AppCompatEditText` or `android.widget.EditText`

 Please see the following screenshot for API 28.
 4th line is being "pushed down" by 3rd line which contains non-English Unicode.

 # API 28